 It is worth mentioning that for purposes of remuneration, the use of the facilities of respective transmission system by the companies that inject or withdraw energy; and the payment by transmission to the companies that own or operate the national transmission system, are calculated as a single electrical system (SEN) without distinction of the old SIC and SING.

 The Law 20.936 of 2016 also makes substantial changes to the transmission planning process.
 Among the main changes are the following:

-• It extends the Commission’s annual transmission planning process to some transmission segments (previously the process was limited to the expansion of the national system) and incorporates new criteria for planning.
+- It extended annual transmission planning process maked by CNE to some transmission segments3 (previously the process was limited to the expansion of the national system) and incorporates new criteria for planning.

-• It gives new powers to the Ministry of Energy to define territorial corridors in order to facilitate the development of certain transmission works and the definition of paths.
+- It gave new powers to the Ministry of Energy to define territorial corridors in order to facilitate the development of certain transmission works and the definition of paths.

 Under this new regulatory framework, every five years the Ministry of Energy must develop a planning process for the different energy scenarios of expansion of generation and consumption with a horizon of at least 30 years.
 This process should include scenarios of projection of energy supply and demand and in particular electric, considering the identification of Development Poles, international exchanges of energy, environmental policies that have an impact on the sector and energy efficiency objectives, among others.
 For each identified development pole, the Ministry must prepare a technical report distinguishing each type of generation source.
 For this, the Ministry must carry out a strategic environmental assessment in each province where one or more Development Poles are located.

 The energy planning regulation establishes the conditions, characteristics, deadlines and stages by which the long-term energy planning to be developed by the Ministry of Energy will be governed.